aleshaleksey/fansys23/02-base-rules.md

 ___
 #### Movement modalities

-Movement modalities are usually determined by race and special abilities.
-A creature WITH a movement modality may (or may not!) be able to move over other terrain with an ability check.
-This is covered in ["movement"](03-movement-exploration.md#local-and-global-movement) rules:
+A movement modality is the ability to traverse a given terrain, in a certain manner.
+Certain terrains require a skill roll to traverse.
+Trying to move over a terrain which one does not have the modality for is either impossible, or incurs a heavy penalty.
+A character with no movement modalities can usually still crawl at 5ft per round.
+See the ["movement"](03-movement-exploration.md#local-and-global-movement) rules for more details:

 - [**walk speed**](03-movement-exploration.md#walking): ground movement over horizontal-ish terrain.
 - [**climb speed**](03-movement-exploration.md#climb): ground movement over vertical-ish terrain.
 - [**flight speed**](03-movement-exploration.md#flight): Areal movement.
 Movement through the air.
 - [**swim speed**](03-movement-exploration.md#swimming): movement through a liquid medium (usually water).
 - [**dig speed**](03-movement-exploration.md#digging): tunnelling movement.
 - [**blink speed**](03-movement-exploration.md#blink): discrete movement within the same realm.
 An entity with a blink speed need not pass through the spaces between start and destination as long as it is in range.
 Very few entities have a "blink speed", most are powerful supernatural entities.
+Some spells bestow a limited blink speed.
 - [**cosmic speed**](03-movement-exploration.md#cosmic) ethereal movement and travel between realms.
 Movement through vacuum, solids (without  interacting) or alternative realities.
 Very few beings have a "cosmic speed" and most are powerful supernatural entities.
+Some spells bestow a limited cosmic speed.

 ___
+#### Template/Race

+Template is a set of attributes, usually attributed to race or species, that is applied to characters on creation.
+It usually gives some penalties/bonuses to stats and skills, additional movement modalities, and abilities.
+In addition it can change the size category and appearance of a character.
+For example, an "orc" template gives a bonus to STR and CON, a penalty to INT, "heat sense, proficiency with "strikes" and "slings", as well as resistance to "percussive".

+___
 ### Character level and Base

-All player characters have one.
 This is an abstract measure of experience and the power that is derived from it.
+Level ranges from 1 to 20, but can go above 20 for certain powerful monsters.
+For every additional level a character becomes tougher, as well as gaining skills and abilities.Dp

 ___
 #### Levelling up